Quantification of Phosphatidylethanol (PEth) as alcohol consumption marker (RUO)

 Conclusion

-This application note describes a protocol for the determination of PEth 16:0/18:1 and PEth 16:0/18:2 in whole blood using Chromsystems components.
+This product insight describes a protocol for the determination of PEth 16:0/18:1 and PEth 16:0/18:2 in whole blood using Chromsystems components.
+Suitable products for implementation in your laboratory will soon be available from Chromsystems.

 Ordering Information (To order the products or for a quote, please contact us here)